testmigrator/testsmellrefactoring/README.md

 Execute the `refactoring_test.py`.

 This process will automatically refactor the test code with 'smell'.
 Note, please change the paths used in the code to the actual paths in your computer environment.

+You can find a prompt in the motivation_example_prompt.txt file, and use an LLM to quickly see the effect of a test refactoring.